vwkd/code-system/src/general/data type.md

 ## Scalar

-- atomic, not composite
+- not made up of other types
-- stores single value
+- atomic

 ## Composite

-- made up of multiple other types
+- made up of other types
 - also called compound